Andrew Tay

 Rosemary James

 Rosemary James assumed the role of Rehearsal Director in 1992 after a successful career performing with Toronto Dance Theatre.
-Among many responsibilities, she was pivotal in remounting the choreography of Christopher House, former Artistic Director of TDT (1994-2020).
-Since 1987, James has taught in the Professional Training Program at The School of TDT and was the Training and Performing Associate from 2009-2021, under the expert leadership of Patricia Fraser (1993-2021).
-She has taught modern dance courses at York University and is currently a contract lecturer at Toronto Metropolitan University.
-James is passionate about sharing the Martha Graham Technique to future generations of dancers.
-She is also teaching this valuable and foundational movement vocabulary at Performing Dance Arts.
-In 2021, she initiated and interviewed former TDT colleagues for an audio series entitled, Reconnecting with Black Dancers from the 80’s and Early 90’s.
-As well in 2021, James collaborated with Mary Jane Warner to produce the film tribute, Celebrating Patricia Beatty: Artist, Choreographer, Teacher.
-In 2022, she was the rehearsal director for Christopher House’s solo evening work entitled New Tricks, and the rehearsal director/dramaturge for 100 Years of Cinematic Solitude in 300 Moving Pieces for the Immer Collective.
+She has mentored, taught, coached, and remounted the choreographies of Christopher House, former Artistic Director of TDT from 1994-2022.
+In this position she continues to direct rehearsals, teach, and participate in collaborations with artistic, administrative, and production teams.
+James has taught in the Professional Training Program at DAI (formerly The School of Toronto Dance Theatre) since 1987 and was the Training and Performing Associate from 2009-2021, under the expert leadership of Artistic Director Patricia Fraser.
+She has taught modern dance courses at York University, and is currently a contract lecturer at Toronto Metropolitan University.
+She is the Education and Outreach Coordinator at TDT.
+James is passionate about sharing the Martha Graham Technique with future generations of dancers.
+She was invited to teach this valuable and foundational movement vocabulary at Performing Dance Arts from 2022-2023.
+Her collaborations with colleagues include an audio series entitled, Reconnecting with Black Dancers from the 80’s and Early 90’s (2021), co–producer for the film, Celebrating Patricia Beatty: Artist, Choreographer, Teacher (2021), and in 2024 she crafted personal tributes for departing TDT ensemble artists.
+In 2023, James was honoured with The Charles Augins Inspirational Artist Award from the International Association of Blacks in Dance for her dedication and contribution to the dance community.
 James holds a Bachelor and Master of Arts in dance from York University.

 Company Dancer